AAshby327/GodotIdleQueue/README.md

 If you did it correctly, you should see that "IdleQueue" is registered as an autoload under Project>Project Settings>Autoload, and you can access the singleton members using the keyword "IdleQueue".

-Alternatively, you can just create and paste GodotIdleQueue://addons/godot_idle_queue_gd/IdleQueue.gd into your project and then manually register the script as an autoload.
+Alternatively, you can just copy and paste GodotIdleQueue://addons/godot_idle_queue_gd/IdleQueue.gd into your project and then manually register the script as an autoload.

 ## The basics